-So you're interested in using Montessori Print Shop classified cards, but with so many other printable Montessori materials to choose from you're not sure how useful they'll be?
+So you're interested in using our printable Montessori classified cards, but with so many other Montessori materials to choose from you're not sure how useful they'll be.
 The importance of Montessori Classified Cards is often overlooked.
 Classified cards can follow the child for their full 3 years in the Casa (primary) and can be used for vocabulary, classification, reading, writing, culture, geography, and art.
 How many Montessori materials are that versatile?

 We carry a large selection of Classified Cards, and we often get questions from customers on exactly how to use them.
 So, we'll tackle the ins and outs of Classified Cards and help you help your students to make better use of them.